 Some of the features our building provides are:

-· Two-metre wide corridors, allowing two wheelchair users or people with guide dogs to pass comfortably in the corridor.
+- Two-metre wide corridors, allowing two wheelchair/mobility aid users or people with guide dogs to pass comfortably in the corridor.

-· Lavatories of varying sizes to incorporate different access needs, including one with a shower, changing bench and ceiling-mounted hoist.
+- Lavatories of varying sizes to incorporate different access needs, including one with a shower.

-· Spacious self-catering flat with wheelchair-friendly en-suite bathrooms.
+- Spacious self-catering flat with mobility aid-friendly en-suite bathrooms.

-All our publications are available in large print or audio format.
-If you require information in an another language or have particular barriers you would like to discuss with a member of the team, please do not hesitate to contact us.
+All our publications are available in large print format.
+If you require information in another language or have other access requirements you would like to discuss with a member of the team, please do not hesitate to contact us.